severalnines/puppet/clustercontrol/README.md

 Default: true

 ####`clustercontrol_host`
 Specify the IP address of the ClusterControl node.
-You can specify ClusterControl's FQDN only if the monitored MySQL servers are configured to perform host name resolution (skip-name-resolve is disabled).
-Only specify this option on nodes that you want ClusterControl to manage.
+You can specify ClusterControl's FQDN only if the monitored MySQL servers are configured to perform host name resolution (skip-name-resolve is disabled) or MongoDB servers.
+Only specify this option on nodes that you want to be managed by ClusterControl.
 Example: '192.168.0.10'

 ####`email_address`